Dimi123456789/WorldEditPrivate/SE202425/Milestone2/CodeSmells/DimitriosSchoinas/CodeSmells.md

 WorldEditPrivate\worldedit-core\src\main\java\com\sk89q\worldedit\command\UtilityCommands.java    ( butcher() method)

 Explanation of the rationale for identifying this code smell:
 This method has too many parameters, making it hard to understand and maintain.
-Excessive parameters often indicate the need for refactoring, possibly by grouping related parameters into objects or classes
-I chose this code smell because the metric profile showed that this method had very high parameter number.
+I chose this code smell because the metric profile showed that this method had a very high parameter number ( note: this metric is not present in my metrics file, since it is not part of my metrics set)

+Refactoring: To address the Long Parameter List smell in the butcher method, we can group related parameters into a new class, such as ButcherOptions.
+This class will encapsulate the various boolean flags and radius, making the butcher method signature shorter and easier to understand.